same31/katoss/README.md

 + **subtitlesProviders**: _(optional)_ The list of supported subtitles databases, ordered by preference.
 Valid values are _opensubtitles_ and _addic7ed_.
 The default value is _opensubtitles_.
 + **torrentProviders**: _(optional)_ The list of supported torrent platforms, ordered by preference.
 Valid values are ~~_kickass_~~, _extratorrent_ and _rarbg_.
-The default value is _extratorrent_
+The default value is _extratorrent_.
 + **openSubtitlesUserAgent**: _(optional)_ Your personal Open Subtitles user agent string, required if _opensubtitles_ is in your list of subtitles providers, see [How to request a new user agent](http://trac.opensubtitles.org/projects/opensubtitles/wiki/DevReadFirst).
 + **outputPath**: _(optional)_ The path where to downloads torrent and subtitles files, default is directory from where the script is launched.